By: C. W. Stratton, MS, CASAC

 - Lack of Trust

-Many families, particularly parents, have a habit of blaming themselves for the individual’s addiction.
-Blaming statements hinder families in becoming well-informed and aware of the aspects of addiction.
-Families subconsciously take ownership for the behaviors that the addicted individual displays.
+Many families, particularly parents, have a habit of blaming themselves for the individual’s addiction, and blaming statements hinder families in becoming well-informed and aware of the aspects of addiction.
+Families subconsciously take ownership of the behaviors that the addicted individual displays.